jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 done
 ```

-Then we need to [invoke](TODO link to previous article) the new reboot document against an instance.
+Then we need to invoke the new reboot document against an instance (see [here](/blog/automate-instance-hygiene-with-aws-ssm-2/#testing-automation-documents) for how we achieved this last time).
+Once it is running let's monitor the output of the command in your terminal.

 ```bash
 Hello, World!
 From ip-172-31-18-158.eu-west-1.compute.internal